 One is that each person is a union of mind, body and spirit, and that a disturbance in one plane can ripple through the others.

 The other is that what connects these planes is a life energy that profoundly affects well-being.

 In India's Ayurveda, this energy flows through seven chakras, a Sanskrit word translated as “wheel” or “vortex,” along the spine.
-The chakra system “gives us a formula for wholeness, a way to take your physical symptoms and map them onto your psychological and spiritual states,” says Anodea Judith, PhD, director of Sacred Centers in Novato, California.
+The chakra system “gives us a formula for wholeness, a way to take your physical symptoms and map them onto your psychological and spiritual states,” says Anodea Judith, PhD.

 The Seven Chakras

 Judith says each chakra “is energy vibrating at a certain frequency,” linked to a color, emotional and spiritual state, and set of physical organs and functions.
 They are:

 Located at the base of the spine and associated with red.
 This is where the most primal needs for security and trust are based.
 Linked to the skeleton, gonads, elimination system, blood and adrenal glands.

 Located at the sacrum, the central pelvic bone, and associated with orange, the sacral chakra is concerned with pleasure and relationships.
 It too is associated with the reproductive system, adrenals and blood, along with the urinary system.